bgaze/bootstrap-color-palette/README.md

 /* Shows:
 {
     value: '#ffff00', // The hex code of the color
+    label: 'Red',     // The label of the color
     dark: false       // Wether the color is dark
 }
 */
 ```

 The `dark` information is usefull to ensure that foreground and background color combinations provide sufficient contrast when viewed by someone having color deficits or when viewed on a black and white screen.
-See [https://www.w3.org/TR/AERT/#color-contrast]() for more informations.
+See [https://www.w3.org/TR/AERT/#color-contrast](https://www.w3.org/TR/AERT/#color-contrast) for more informations.

 **pcb.refresh:**